-Any parent/guardian, staff, or student may notify the Principal or Assistant Principal of a possible breach of the Parent/Guardian Code of Conduct.
-The Principal or Assistant Principal will investigate the complaint and if satisfied that a breach has occurred:
+Any parent/guardian, staff, or student may notify the Chief Administrator/Principal of a possible breach of the Parent/Guardian Code of Conduct.
+The Chief Administrator/Principal will investigate the complaint and if satisfied that a breach has occurred:

 - a.
-Provide a warning that a breach of the Code of Conduct has occurred and that a further breach will not be tolerated; - b.
-Determine the appropriate remedy; or - c.
-Where the breach concerned unacceptable behavior on a visit to the school, issue a warning to the parent/guardian, which, if the behavior continues, may result in access restrictions, up to and including the pursuit of a "no trespass" order.
+Provide a warning that a breach of the Code of Conduct has occurred and that a further breach will not be tolerated: - b.
+Determine the appropriate remedy; or - Where the breach concerned unacceptable behavior on a visit to the school, issue a warning to the parent/guardian, which, if the behavior continues, may result in access restrictions, up to and including the pursuit of a "no trespass" order.
 No restriction, however, will prevent the parent/guardian from working collaboratively with KHA to meet the child's educational needs.